Follow the step by step process or choose what situation that best describes you:

 Exam content

 Mississippi’s bar exam is a two-day event.
-The first day you will have six Mississippi essay questions and will be given an hour to spend on each one.
+On the first day, you will have six Mississippi essay questions and will be given an hour to spend on each one.
 While essay subjects vary, for the February 2019 bar exam they are:

 That day, you will also take the Multistate Performance Test (MPT) consisting of two 90-minute questions, and six Multistate Essay Examination (MEE) questions.